gbmhunter/blog/content/electronics/components/resistors/_index.md

 ## Overview

-_Resistors_ are a passive electronic component that restricts the flow of current when a given voltage is applied.
-They dissipate energy as heat.
-Given their simplicity and usefulness in circuits, they are the normally most commonly used electronic component in any circuit design.
+_Resistors_ are a passive electronic components that **restrict the flow of current when a voltage is applied across them**.
+They dissipate the energy lost as heat.
+Given their simplicity, usefulness and low price of manufacture, they are typically the most commonly used electronic component in any circuit design.

-**Related Pages**

-* For information on positive temperature coefficient resistors used as "fuses" in circuit protection applications, see the [PTC Type Thermistor page](/electronics/components/circuit-protection/ptc-type-thermistor).
-* For info on mechanically variable resistors, see the [Potentiometers and Rheostats page](/electronics/components/potentiometers-and-rheostats/).
-* For info on digital controlled variable resistors, see the [Digital Potentiometers (DPOTs) page](/electronics/components/digital-potentiometers-dpots/).

 **The mechanical equivalent of a resistor is friction.** The larger the resistance, the larger the friction.
 This is when using the [force-voltage](http://lpsa.swarthmore.edu/Analogs/ElectricalMechanicalAnalogs.html) equivalence.